 Former Parkland Deputy Charged With Child Neglect for ‘Lack of Response’ to Shooting

-‘Deputy Peterson did absolutely nothing to mitigate the MSD shooting that killed 17 children, teachers and staff and injured 17 others,’ said FDLE Commissioner Rick Swearingen.

-A former deputy in Parkland, Florida, has been charged with child neglect for his “lack of response” during the school shooting at Marjory Stoneman Douglas High School that left 17 people dead, authorities announced Tuesday.
+A former sheriff’s deputy has been charged with child neglect for his “lack of response” during the 2018 massacre at Marjory Stoneman Douglas High School in Parkland, Florida, that left 17 people dead, authorities announced Tuesday.

 Ex-Broward County Sheriff’s Deputy Scot Peterson, who was assigned to the high school on the day of the shooting, failed to fulfill his duties when he remained outside the school during the Valentine’s Day rampage, according to the sheriff’s office.